-A study found that African American women are 3 times more likely than white or Hispanic women to be diagnosed with triple-negative breast cancer.
+A study found that Black women are 3 times more likely than white or Hispanic women to be diagnosed with triple-negative breast cancer.

 Triple-negative breast cancer is: